If you have any nagging doubts about your business insurance then speak to the Swinton Business team today Find out more

 Across the different regions of the UK, there has been varying success in the industry.
 As one might expect, areas in the South of England have seen greater growth, probably due to their proximity to London, and a wider range of transport options.

 The South East has seen the largest increase in the UK of 131%, with the district of Chiltern in Buckinghamshire driving this.
-The number of TV broadcasting and programming companies in Chiltern have grown from 5 to 15 in recent years.
+The number of TV broadcasting and programming companies in Chiltern have grown from five to fifteen in recent years.
 In St. Albans, Hertfordshire, the number of businesses in this sector has increased by 100%, including recent additions to the city such as BOXFX.
 For several years, Hertfordshire's historic landmarks and locations have made it an attractive prospect for TV companies.

 Wales’ capital Cardiff continues to be a major centre for TV production